Angola resists OPEC pressure to comply fully with oil cuts- sources

 By Rania El Gamal and Dmitry Zhdannikov

-DUBAI/LONDON, July 2 (Reuters) - Angola is resisting pressure by OPEC's de-facto leader Saudi Arabia for a steeper oil output cut to comply fully with record supply curbs, OPEC and industry sources said.
+DUBAI/LONDON, July 2 (Reuters) - Angola is resisting pressure by OPEC for a steeper oil output cut to comply fully with record supply curbs, OPEC and industry sources said.

-The Organization of the Petroleum Exporting Countries and allies, known as OPEC+, have been cutting oil output since May by a record 9.7 million barrels per day after the coronavirus crisis destroyed a third of global demand.
+The Organization of the Petroleum Exporting Countries and allies led by Russia, known as OPEC+, have been cutting oil output since May by a record 9.7 million barrels per day after the coronavirus crisis destroyed a third of global demand.

 After July, the cuts are due to taper to 7.7 million bpd until December.

-Saudi Arabia has been pressing laggards such as Iraq, Kazakhstan, Nigeria and Angola to improve compliance with the cuts and compensate for May overproduction in July-September.
+Saudi Arabia, which chairs a panel that monitors adherence with the oil cuts, has been heading efforts to press laggards such as Iraq, Kazakhstan, Nigeria and Angola to improve compliance with the reductions and compensate for May overproduction in July-September.

 "Angola is saying they would not compensate for its overproduction in July-September like the rest of the countries but would be able to compensate only in October-December," said one OPEC source.
 "We are still trying to convince them."

+Another OPEC source said that Nigeria and Algeria are now reaching out to Angola to convince it to execute the agreement.

+"The whole (OPEC+) group is adding pressure on Angola and others who are not complying to adhere to what they have agreed to," said the source.

-Angola's Ministry of Mineral Resources and Petroleum and state oil company Sonangol did not respond to a Reuters request for comment.
+Angola's Ministry of Mineral Resources and Petroleum and state oil company Sonangol did not respond to Reuters requests for comment.

 In May, Angola pumped 1.28 million bpd, according to OPEC data, or 100,000 bpd more than its target.